kayljiyan/project-test/README.md

 - The app uses Docker networking so the frontend and backend can communicate inside containers.
 - The browser must still use `localhost` to reach services running in Docker.

-## 📦 Next Steps

-You might want to:

-- Add a database
-- Add authentication
-- Add tests
-- Deploy to a cloud provider